 Intellectuals and others who speak in a public moral voice do not carry a card that says “Have Ideology, Will Talk.”
 Instead, they embrace Hannah Arendt’s description of the task of the political theorist as one who helps us to think about what we are doing.
 In a culture that is always doing, the responsibility to think is too often evaded.
 Things move much too fast.
 The role for public intellectuals today is to bestir the quiet voice of ethically engaged reason.

 Jean Bethke Elshtain was the Laura Spelman Rockefeller Professor of Social and Political Ethics at the University of Chicago.
-She was the author of many books, including Jane Addams and the Dream of American Democracy (2001).
+She authored numerous books, including Jane Addams and the Dream of American Democracy (2001).